-At the Michael R. Morrison Attorney, we work with clients that are disputing their current child custody arrangement or trying to establish it for the first time.
+At the law office of Michael R. Morrison, Attorney at Law, we work with clients that are disputing their current child custody arrangement or trying to establish it for the first time.
 These cases can be both complicated and difficult but Michael R. Morrison Attorney is experienced and will fight to get you the best possible outcome.
 If you live in Washington, don’t try to resolve your custody situation without the help of a skilled attorney because the judge’s determination can impact the future of both you and your children for years to come.
 To schedule a consultation, call 360-613-5077.

 When getting a divorce in the 98383 area, you can either try to mediate and negotiate the terms of your divorce or you can go to trial.
 If you mediate, you should still have an attorney assist you to make sure that your rights are protected and that you don’t agree to something that could hurt you or the kids later on.
 We can negotiate on your behalf and review the terms of all agreements so that caveats are built in to protect your interests.

 If you and your ex cannot agree on a custody arrangement, you will have to go to trial.
 Michael R. Morrison Attorney is an experienced litigator that can prepare for trial, present a strong case, and advocate for why your proposal is in the best interest of the children.
 In Washington, the judge is tasked with determining what is best for your children, not what is best for each of you.
 It is difficult, and at times impossible, for the judge to know the answer to this.
 As a child custody attorney, our job is to present the case in such a way that the judge is exposed to witnesses and evidence that proves why your request is best for the children.